-Where the patient has given consent, copies of the CVI should be sent to the patient’s GP (via nhs.net secure email accounts if possible), and to the local authority or an organisation working on their behalf, within 5 working days of its completion as stated in the Care and Support Statutory Guidance.
+Where the patient has given consent, copies of the CVI are also being sent to the patient’s GP (via nhs.net secure email accounts if possible), and to the local authority or an organisation working on their behalf, within 5 working days of its completion as stated in the Care and Support Statutory Guidance.
 Doing this electronically is the preferred method.
-E-mail should only be used to send copies to the relevant local authority and the patient’s GP via secure e-mail accounts.
+Email should only be used to send copies to the relevant local authority and the patient’s GP via secure e-mail accounts.

-More information about email addresses which meet the same high accreditation and security standards as NHSmail (gov.uk for selected local authorities) as well as sending sensitive information to non-secure email addresses on NHS Digital website:
+More information about email addresses which meet the same high accreditation and security standards as NHSmail (gov.uk for selected local authorities) as well as sending sensitive information to non-secure email addresses on NHS Digital website can be found here.

 Please contact your IT department if you have any questions about secure emailing or setting up NHS.net account.

 It is possible for some non-NHS organisations to set up NHS mail accounts if patient identifiable information is routinely exchanged.
-If you are unable to resolve an NHSmail issue with your local IT Team, you can contact the national NHS mail helpdesk 24 hours a day, 365 days a year: 0333 200 1133 [email protected]
+If you are unable to resolve an NHS mail issue with your local IT Team, you can contact the national NHS mail help desk 24 hours a day, 365 days a year: 0333 200 1133 or [email protected]